willemvermeer/typed-actors/PITCHME.md

 Goal: build an identity provider to authenticate users for third parties

 @ul

-- create session
-- users submits username
+- user storage in a database
-- user logs on with 2FA
+- interaction with 2FA server
-- session established

 @ulend